BEFORE

 Jesus said: “You have heard that it was said, love your neighbor and hate your enemy.
 But what I tell you is this: love your enemies....
 Do good to those who hate you,....
 Pray for those who abuse and....
 Persecute you; so that you may be children of your father in heaven, who makes his sun rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love only those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 And if you greet only your brothers, what more are you doing than others?
 Do not even the tax collectors do the same?
 Be perfect therefore, even as your father in heaven is perfect.”

 Some people will love you, some will hate you, some will love you one minute and hate you the next.
 If you complete your search of your heart, mind, and soul you will know and understand love, and you will know and understand that no matter what your neighbor does to you, you can and should love your neighbor as yourself.
 If you complete your search of your heart, mind, and soul and know and understand love, then you will know and understand that if you love your neighbor as yourself you will communicate God’s word to them with the hope that they will love God and their neighbors as God would have them love.
-Those neighbors who love as God would have them love are doing all that they can and should do, it is those neighbors who do not love God and their neighbors as God would have them love who need help from their neighbors.
+Those neighbors who love as God would have them love are doing all that they can and should do, it is those neighbors who do not love God and their neighbors as God would have them love who need help from their neighbors to know and understand what they can and should do.

 If you love a neighbor who hates you, you will give them food if they are hungry, water if they are thirsty, and shelter if they are homeless.
 If you love a neighbor who is your enemy you will care for them if they are sick, visit them if they are in prison, and comfort them if they are lonely.
 If you love a neighbor who does not love God and their neighbor as God would have them love, you will communicate God’s word to them so that they may choose to love as God would have them love, and after their physical death live forever in heaven in the presence of God.